 The purpose of cutting the cookie is to give users more data privacy online.
 For Google, the key will be balancing the need to respect user privacy with empowering advertisers to continue to effectively do business online.

 ROI Revolution’s digital experts are on the forefront of all the latest developments in online advertising.
-If you’re interested in talking to an expert about how the shift to cookieless marketing or other upcoming privacy initiatives will impact your brand, send a message to our team.
+If you’re interested in talking to an expert about how the shift to the cookieless future or other upcoming privacy initiatives will impact your brand, send a message to our team.

 Sources